CommerceExperts/searchhub-docs/docs/smartquery/user-stories.rst

   - internal systems can access https://query.searchhub.io/ to perform the search phrase check
   - internal systems can access https://import.searchhub.io/ to send and receive data updates

+Technical hint
+  - It is possible that search managers create redirects to filtered search result pages of that same query, for example "running shoes" are redirected to ``..?q=running+shoes&cat=Sports/Running``.
+    To avoid endless redirect loops, those redirects should generally be flagged as "redirected" and not used again by smartQuery.
+The returned masterQuery can still be used to map to the best query.

 smartQuery Query Testing Support
 --------------------------------